Tuesday, February 11, 2020

 Shallow part of Iguazu river with little islands along the way.

-Access to the Devil's Throat involves walking over board
+Access to the Devil's Throat involves walking over

-the Argentinian territory..
+at the Argentinian territory.

 An aerial view of the Devil's Throat.